 The Role of Empathy in Innovation

 Empathy doesn't just lead to incremental improvements; it can spark innovation.
-By immersing ourselves in the user's world and leveraging mental model resources, we can uncover unmet needs and desires.
+By immersing ourselves in the user's world and leveraging a mental model for decision-making resources, we can uncover unmet needs and desires.
 These insights can guide us to create new features or products that truly resonate with our audience.

 In one memorable instance, we identified a gap in our product's functionality by speaking with users who were trying to accomplish a specific task.
 We couldn't find an existing solution that met their needs, so we developed a new feature that not only addressed their issue but also became a selling point for our product.